dao-xyz/peerbit-examples/packages/file-share/README.md

 ## CLI

-There is a CLI application inside [./file-share](./file-share), that allows you to do basic functionality
+There is a CLI application inside [./cli](./cli), that allows you to do the basic functionality.

+To run it:

 First go to the root folder of the exampels repo and build it